Skip to Main Content

 Best US sources to start with:

-Statistical Abstract of the U.S. (ProQuest)
+Statistical Abstract of the U.S. (ProQuest) This link opens in a new window

 Since 1878 this authoritative and comprehensive annual summary and sourcebook of U.S. statistics has complied demographic, social, political, and economic statistical information.
 It also serves as a guide to sources of more detailed information both in print and on the Web.
 Data sources include the Census Bureau, Bureau of Labor Statistics, Bureau of Economic Analysis, and many other Federal agencies and private organizations.
 Includes some international coverage.